 The PHA must request HUD approval to establish payment standards that are higher than the basic range.
 At HUD's sole discretion, HUD may approve a payment standard amount that is higher than the basic range for a designated part of the FMR area.
-HUD may approve an exception payment standard amount (in accordance with program requirements) for all units, orfor all units of a given size, leased by program families in the exception area.
+HUD may approve an exception payment standard amount (in accordance with program requirements) for all units, or for all units of a given size, leased by program families in the exception area.
 Any PHA with jurisdiction in the exception area may use the HUD-approved exception payment standard amount.
-The total population of all HUD-approved exception area may not include more than 50 percent of the population of the FMR area.
+The total population of all HUD-approved exception areas in an FMR area may not include more than 50 percent of the population of the FMR area.